 - The next layer of the tooth, called the dentin, is exposed by the bacteria and acids, leading to sharp, intensifying pain.

 - When the decay reaches the pulp of the tooth, the next layer in, this leads to significant pain.
 The pulp is where living material is located, including the blood vessels and nerves.

 - An abscess will form during this final stage.
 The tooth pain is hard to withstand, and there is a significant infection present at the root and often in the gums.

 - The tooth’s decay is so bad the tooth is dead.
 At this point, a tooth extraction procedure becomes necessary to stop the pain.

-When you consider how does tooth decay develops like this, it becomes clear you want to do what you can to avoid this.
-Luckily, most people can.
+When you consider how tooth decay develops, it becomes clear you want to do what you can to avoid it.